19hours/sg-statutes/Acts/Telecommunications Act.md

 (a) a specified telecommunication licensee shall not be wound up voluntarily without the consent of the Authority;

-(b) a person shall not make any application under section 210 of the Companies Act (Cap.
+(b) a person shall not make any application under section 210 or 211I of the Companies Act (Cap.
 50) in relation to a specified telecommunication licensee, unless that person has served 14 days’ notice in writing of his intention to make that application on the Authority;

+[Act 15 of 2017 wef 23/05/2017]

 (c) a person shall not make any application for a judicial management order under the Companies Act in relation to a specified telecommunication licensee, unless that person has served 14 days’ notice in writing of his intention to make that application on the Authority;